Healthwatch 16: Advances in knee replacement

 Dr. Maish is an orthopedic surgeon and chief of adult reconstruction at Geisinger Medical Center near Danville.
 He tells us there have been incredible improvements in the field of reconstructing and replacing joints.

-"When I started, my teachers would have people come in on Monday and they'd leave on Saturday.
-They had pain and problems, their recoveries were much longer.
-20 percent of the time, they'd need a blood transfusion," said Dr. Maish.
+"When I started, my teachers would have people come in on Monday, and they'd leave on Saturday.
+They had pain and problems; their recoveries were much longer.
+Twenty percent of the time, they'd need a blood transfusion," said Dr. Maish.

 Dr. Maish attributes the improvements to better bleeding control during surgery and better pain control techniques after surgery.